From Beyond (film)

-From Beyond is a 1986 American science-fiction body horror film directed by Stuart Gordon, loosely based on the short story of the same name by H. P. Lovecraft.
+From Beyond is a 1986 science-fiction body horror film directed by Stuart Gordon, loosely based on the short story of the same name by H. P. Lovecraft.
 It was written by Dennis Paoli, Gordon and Brian Yuzna, and stars Jeffrey Combs, Barbara Crampton, Ken Foree and Ted Sorel.

 From Beyond centers on a pair of scientists attempting to stimulate the pineal gland with a device called the Resonator, with the unforeseen result of their perceiving creatures from another dimension.
 The creatures drag the head scientist into their world, returning him as a grotesque shape-shifting monster that preys upon the others at the laboratory.
+It’s a co-production between the United States and Italy.

 Plot

 Scientist Dr. Edward Pretorius has developed the Resonator, a machine that allows whoever is within range to see beyond normal perceptible reality.
 His assistant, Dr. Crawford Tillinghast, activates the machine and sees strange creatures in the air.
 He is bitten by one of them.
-He notifies Pretorious about the machine's functionality.
+He notifies Pretorius about the machine's functionality.
 Pretorius, driven by lust for power and knowledge, turns the machine on and becomes mad with the feelings the Resonator causes.
 The Resonator malfunctions at full power, causing Crawford to panic and flee.
 When the police arrive, they find Pretorius decapitated, yet no blood.
 Crawford is arrested for murder.

 Crawford is committed to a psychiatric ward, where he is treated by Dr. Katherine McMichaels.
 After Crawford gives his account of Pretorius' death, Katherine orders that Crawford undergo a CT scan, showing that Crawford's pineal gland is enlarged and growing.
-Convinced of Crawford's innocence, Katherine has him released to her custody, and takes him back to Pretorius' house and the Resonator.
+Convinced of Crawford's innocence, Katherine has him released into her custody and takes him back to Pretorius' house and the Resonator.
 They are accompanied by Detective Bubba Brownlee, who investigated Pretorius' death.

 Katherine and Crawford rebuild the Resonator.
 Crawford reactivates the machine, which causes more creatures to appear along with a naked Dr. Pretorius.
-His consciousness now altered and expanded, Pretorius tells of a world beyond that is more pleasurable than normal reality, and that his death was a means of ascending to this realm.
-Pretorious attacks Crawford, Bubba, and Katherine with slime-covered arms.
+His consciousness now altered and expanded, Pretorius tells of a world beyond that is more pleasurable than normal reality, and that his death was a means of ascending to this state of existence.
+Pretorius attacks Crawford, Bubba, and Katherine with slime-covered arms.
 Crawford shuts off the Resonator, making Pretorius and the creatures vanish.

 Katherine thinks the Resonator could shed light on victims of schizophrenia and brain damage and suggests they turn it back on, but Bubba and Crawford disagree.
-While Bubba and Crawford are asleep, Katherine gets up and turns it back on, bringing forth the now-mutated Pretorius.
-Pretorius grabs Katherine, preparing to eat her mind and take her to the world of beyond.
-Crawford and Bubba go down into the basement to shut off the power, but encounter a giant worm-like monster, which attacks Crawford.
+While Bubba and Crawford are asleep Katherine turns it back on, bringing forth the now-mutated Pretorius.
+Pretorius grabs Katherine, preparing to absorb her mind and take her to the world of beyond.
+Crawford and Bubba go down into the basement to shut off the power but encounter a giant worm-like monster which attacks Crawford.
 Bubba succeeds in shutting off the power, rescuing Crawford and Katherine and sending Pretorius away.